Tuesdays 9:00am – 1:00pm

 NOTE: A voter who changes from one party to another acquires party privileges three months after filing a voter registration application with the Registrar of Voters.

-January 28, 2020: Deadline for enrolled party members to transfer enrollment from one party to another for voting in their “new” party’s Presidential Preference Primary.
+May 11, 2020: Deadline for enrolled party members to transfer enrollment from one party to another for voting in their “new” party’s Presidential Primary

 Check back here for election, primary and referenda updates throughout the year.